gofynd/fdk-client-golang/documentation/APPLICATION.md

-Compare between the features of the given set of products Use this API to compare how one product ranks against other products.
-Note that at least one slug is mandatory in request query.
+Use this API to compare the features of products belonging to the same category.
+Note that at least one slug is mandatory in the request query.

 *Success Response:*

-The comparison between the products.
-See example below or refer `ProductsComparisonResponse` for details
+Success.
+Returns an array of objects containing the attributes for comparision.
+Check the example shown below or refer `ProductsComparisonResponse` for more details.

 Schema: `ProductsComparisonResponse`